onap/integration-xtesting/smoke-usecases-pythonsdk/README.md

 Unkike the other xtesting dockers, 1 docker = 1 use case, the target -t all is not usable.

-Note you can run also the docker interactivly
+Note you can also run the docker interactively

 ```
 docker run -it